gposton/vagrant-hiera/README.md

 `vagrant up`

-Note: You will need to add/checkout [hiera-puppet]("https://github.com/puppetlabs/hiera-puppet" "Hiera Puppet") to your module path.
+**Note**: You will need to add/checkout [hiera-puppet]("https://github.com/puppetlabs/hiera-puppet" "Hiera Puppet") to your module path.
 See the following links for more information:
 - https://github.com/puppetlabs/hiera-puppet#installation
 - https://groups.google.com/d/msg/puppet-users/IlPq14Rsnm0/UhbbRUsqqLgJ